jacwellington/mnpopcenter.github.io/_posts/2015-09-16-data-spotlight-atus.markdown

 * You could visualize various activities with time of day, day of the week or time of year as one of the axis and total time spent as the other.
 * You could visualize a particular activity, such as time spent taking care of pets,   as a line or bar plot with total minutes spent (bucketed into say 30 groups) on one axis and the number of people spending that amount of time on the other axis.
 * Since activities are listed in order for each person in the survey, you could add information on each activity record about the previous and subsequent activity.
 You could then answer questions like "What do people do after school?" or "How much time is spent driving before and after a restaurant meal?"

+See our <a href="http://bibliography.ipums.org"> bibliography</a> for specific publications that used the ATUS.

+You need to register to actually download data, but registration is free.